Support & FAQs

 - Cordless drill with clutch

-However other than the Eva-tech™ composite joist, for use on self-supporting surfaces, Eva-tech™ products are not designed nor covered by the warranty for structural use.
-No composite material in the global market is approved to be used as the structural material.
+However other than the Infinity™ composite joist, for use on self supporting surfaces, Infinity™ products are not designed nor covered by the warranty for structural use.
+No composite material in the global market is approved to be used as structural material.
 It is best used with pressure treated lumber, steel or aluminium as the framework.

 Does it have gaps to let water and organic matter through?